 The Laboratoire des Sciences du Numérique of Nantes (UMR 6004) brings together 450 people working in digital sciences.

-The CEMA (Center of Expertise in Animal Models) of Oniris (formerly the Ecole Nationale Vétérinaire (National Veterinary School) of Nantes) has equipment dedicated to oncology, including an imaging platform and a radiotherapy and radionuclide therapy platform for animals.
+The CRIP of Oniris (formerly the Ecole Nationale Vétérinaire (National Veterinary School) of Nantes) has equipment dedicated to oncology, including an imaging platform and a radiotherapy and radionuclide therapy platform for animals.

 In the space of 50 years, the University of Nantes has taken training, innovation and research to the highest level.
 It is now in the limelight, both in France and abroad, due to the intensity of its development.